harvester/docs/docs/install/management-address.md

 ---

 # Management Address
 Harvester provides a fixed virtual IP (VIP) as the management address.
-Users can check the management address on the console dashboard after installation.
+You can find the management address on the console dashboard after the installation.

 !!! note
-    You will need to config static MAC-to-IP address mapping on your DHCP server to persist the Virtual IP accordingly.
+    If you selected the IP address to be configured via DHCP, you will need to configure static MAC-to-IP address mapping on your DHCP server in order to have a persistent Virtual IP

 ![](./assets/iso-installed.png)

 ## How to get the VIP MAC address

-You can get the VIP MAC address via run the following command on the management node:
+To get the VIP MAC address, you can run the following command on the management node:
 ```shell
 $ kubectl get svc -n kube-system ingress-expose -ojsonpath='{.metadata.annotations}'
 ```